ahanagangopadhyay/improving-bank-telemarketing-campaigns/README.md

 ├── codes
 │   ├── baseline.ipynb (code for baseline performance)
 │   ├── modify-v1.ipynb (modification on baseline.ipynb by using cyclic feature engineering)
-│   ├── modify-v2.ipynb (modification on modify-v1.ipynb by clustering customers into different groups to create a more concise set of features.
-If you just look at one code, look at this one.)
+│   ├── modify-v2.ipynb (modification on modify-v1.ipynb by clustering customers into different groups to create a more concise set of features.)
 │
 |
 ├── data